 Calculating Audit Time

+On the path to becoming ISO 9001 certified you will undergo external audits by your selected registrar (certification body).
 Audit time is determined by the size, complexity, risk, and nature of an organization.
 An accredited registrar will use the guidelines and requirements set forth by the International Accreditation Forum (IAF) to consider these factors and determine time required to audit clients.

 The table below represents one of those guidelines provided by IAF to be used for calculating audit time based on number of employees.